Communist terrorism: Poland

+The assassination of Jerzy Popiełuszko was committed by four secret agents from Security Service, who were disguised as the traffic police in 19 October 1984, to cause fear of the majority of Poles in order for them to stop attending mass in Poland.
+It involved not only homicide but kidnapping of Father Jerzy, as well as the assault and attempted murder of his driver, Waldemar Chrostowski.

 Rhodesia

 In Rhodesia (renamed Zimbabwe in 1980), during the Bush War of the 1970s, guerrillas operating in the country were considered communist terrorists by the government.
 The organisations in question received war materiels and financial support from numerous communist countries, and they also received training in several of those same countries, including the Soviet Union, China and Cuba.
 Both guerrilla armies involved in the war—the Zimbabwe People's Revolutionary Army (ZIPRA) of the Zimbabwe African People's Union (ZAPU), and the Zimbabwe African National Liberation Army (ZANLA) attached to the Zimbabwe African National Union (ZANU)—were initially based in the Lusaka area of Zambia, so as to be within striking distance of Rhodesia.
 ZANU and ZANLA moved their bases to Mozambique's Tete province around 1972, and based themselves there until the war's end in 1979.
 ZIPRA remained based in Zambia.
 In line with the Maoist ideology professed by its parent organisation, ZANU, ZANLA used Chinese Maoist tactics to great effect, politicising the rural population and hiding amongst the locals between strikes.
 While ZIPRA conducted similar operations to a lesser extent, most of its men made up a conventional-style army in Zambia, which was trained by Cuban and Soviet officers to eventually overtly invade Rhodesia and openly engage in combat against the Rhodesian Security Forces.
 This ultimately never happened.